 Prior research into animals has found that cannabi use makes embryos less likely to implant in the uterus and establish a pregnancy.

 Research into the links between cannabis use and health outcomes is expanding quickly, and often yields mixed results.
 Recent research, for example, has also found that cannabis users need more anesthesia during surgery, while other studies failed to find such a link.
 One upcoming book has been specifically written to help medical professionals deal with the growing number of cannabis users.

 And when it comes to the associations between cannabis and pregnancy, the takeaway message is that we just don’t know.

-In any case, the authors of the present study conclude that women should exercise caution with cannabis use until more definitive evidence is available.
+In any case, the authors of the present study conclude that women should exercise caution with cannabis use.
+At least until more definitive evidence is available.
 “These results,” they write, “highlight potentially harmful associations between cannabis use and reproductive health outcomes.”

 Study: “Cannabis use while trying to conceive: a prospective cohort study evaluating associations with fecundability, live birth, and pregnancy loss”

 Authors: Mumford SL et al.